-For an up-to-date, elementary introduction to experimental tests of general relativity in the solar system, we recommend Chap.
+For an elementary introduction to experimental tests of general relativity in the solar system, we recommend Chap.
 10 of Hartle (2003).
 For an enjoyable, popular-level book on experimental tests, see Will (1993a).
-For a very complete monograph on the theory underlying experimental tests, see Will (1993b), and for an up to date review of experimental tests, see Will (2006).
+For a very complete monograph on the theory underlying experimental tests, see Will (1993b), and for a more nearly up to date review of experimental tests, see Will (2006).

-For an elementary, up to date, and fairly complete introduction to gravitational waves, we recommend Chaps.
-16 and 23 of Hartle (2003).
-Also good at the elementary level, but less complete and less up to date, is Chap.
-9 of Schutz (1980).
-For a more advanced treatment of the properties of gravitational waves, their propagation and their generation, we suggest MTW Sec.
+For elementary and fairly complete introductions to gravitational waves, we recommend Chaps.
+16 and 23 of Hartle (2003) and Chap.
+9 of Schutz (2009).
+For more advanced treatments, we suggest Thorne (1983), Secs.
+5.3-5.7 of Straumann (2013), and MTW Sec.
 18.2 and Chaps.
-35 and 36; but Chap.
-37 on gravitational wave detection is terribly out of date and not recommended.
-For a more advanced presentation of gravitational wave theory, see Thorne (1983), and for fairly complete and nearly up to date reviews of gravitational wave sources for ground-based detectors (LIGO etc.) and space-based detectors (LISA etc.), see Cutler and Thorne (2002) and Sathyaprakash and Schutz (2009).
+35 and 36; but MTW Chap.
+37 on gravitational-wave detection is terribly out of date and not recommended.
+For fairly complete reviews of gravitational-wave sources for ground-based detectors (LIGO etc.) and space-based detectors (LISA etc.), see Cutler and Thorne (2002) and Sathyaprakash and Schutz (2009).
 For a lovely monograph on the physics of interferometric gravitational-wave detectors, see Saulson (1994).
-For a two-term course on gravitational waves (theory and experiment), including videos of lectures plus large numbers of readings, problems and solutions, see Thorne, Bondarescu and Chen (2002).
-For a compendium of educational materials about gravitational waves, see the website of the LIGO Academic Advisory Committee, http://www.ligo.caltech.edu/laac/.